 Boat trips can be booked to Asah Waterfall, the exotic setting featured in the 1958 movie South Pacific.
 Some trips include lunch on a remote beach and snorkeling.

 Snorkeling on Tioman Island

-Rates are as low as $3, depending on whether or not you take fins.
+Rates vary, depending on whether or not you take fins.
 During jellyfish season between May and October, consider asking about renting a wet suit as well.
 The friendly divemasters will know if the small jellies have moved in to menace the water.

 The jetty at ABC is an excellent place to start.
 Although coral health isn’t the best, turtles, large barracudas, and lots of life frequent the area.
-Swimming north around the rocks from ABC toward Salang Village may even yield a blacktip reef shark or two!
+Swimming north around the rocks from ABC Beach may even yield a blacktip reef shark or two.

 Snorkeling around the roped-off marine park at Tekek is popular but feels a bit artificial.
 Runoff from the town hurts visibility, but the concrete reef attracts a lot of colorful fish.

 Accommodation is available for all budgets.
-Very basic beach-view bungalows with fan and mosquito net can be grabbed for $10-15 per night.
-The biggest splurge on Tioman is Japamala Resort, an upscale operation on the southwest side of the island that goes for US $150-200 per night.
+Very basic beach-view bungalows with a fan and mosquito net start at $10 per night.
+The biggest splurge on Tioman is Japamala Resort, an upscale operation on the southwest side of the island that starts at $300 per night.